luck-seu/GURPP/README.md

 - ```bash
   python train_gurp.py
   ```
 4. The training log will be saved in the `experiments/gurp_model` directory.
+Please ensure that this folder has been created following code structure before training, otherwise, you might encounter a 'file not found' error.

 ### Prompt
 #### Task-learnable Prompt